Function

 Adds a new element on to the end of the list.

-The return value is the new start of the list, which may have changed, so make sure you store the new value.
+Note that the return value is the new start of the list if list was empty; make sure you store the new value.

 Note that g_slist_append() has to traverse the entire list to find the end, which is inefficient when adding multiple elements.
 A common idiom to avoid the inefficiency is to prepend the elements and reverse the list when all elements have been added.